 Each of these objectives requires a subtly different set of measures.

-Media Reach: The total number of people that could possibly have been exposed to a brand through the media in a given period or campaign.
+Media Reach: The total number of people that could have been exposed to a brand through the media in a given period or campaign.
 Also known as Opportunities to See, this metric includes the combined circulation of all coverage secured and the number of impressions achieved by social media posts.
 Although imperfect, as not everyone that consumes an outlet will see everything it produces, this measure shows which stories are most popular and what channels work well.

-Awareness: Typically, we would suggest that organisations start with the Media Reach and Estimated Views figures detailed earlier, and analyse these figures to see whether there is a relationship with some of the other metrics detailed below.
+Awareness: Typically, we would suggest that organisations start with the Media Reach and Estimated Views figures detailed earlier, and analyse these figures to see whether there is a relationship with some of the other metrics described below.

 Action: This is the point at which your PR and inbound marketing efforts become sales opportunities.
 We like to measure the number of Inbound Sales Requests from people who’ve seen an organisation in the media or have engaged with their campaign content online.

-Media Sentiment Analysis: This involves looking at media coverage and performing basic sentiment and analysis.
-There is kudos to scale-up businesses deemed worthy of coverage in the media, so measure the number of Positive and Neutral Articles.
+Media Sentiment Analysis: This involves looking at media coverage and performing basic sentiment analysis.
+There are kudos to scale-up businesses deemed worthy of coverage in the media, so measure the number of Positive and Neutral Articles.
 We also track and respond to Negative Articles to minimise the damage they create and learn how the issues raised can be avoided in the future.
 This approach can be extended to the realms of social media too.